-The establishment which I employed for travelling in the settled parts of Canada, was a fair specimen of the class.
-The cost of the horse (four feet and a half high), was twenty dollars, and the cart (made entirely of wood), was four dollars.-My coachman was a Habitan, and, in driving over a hilly road, on a certain day, I had a fine opportunity for studying the conflicting traits of character which distinguish the race.
+The turn-out which I employed for travelling in the settled parts of Canada was a fair specimen of the class: the cost of the horse (four feet and a half high) was twenty dollars, and the cart (made entirely of wood) was four dollars.
+My coachman was a Habitan, and, in driving over a hilly road on a certain day, I had a fine opportunity of studying the conflicting traits of character which distinguish the race.

 Whenever he wanted his horse to go fast, he pulled the reins with all his might, and continued to utter a succession of horrible yells.
-He invariably ran his animal up the hill, and deliberately walked him down.
-When angry at his unoffending beast, he showered upon his head a variety of oaths, which might be translated as follows: infernal hog, black toad, and hellish dog; and yet when the animal was about to drop to the ground from fatigue and heat, he would caress him, and do everything in his power to restore the animal, and ease his own conscience.
-I first employed this man to bring me to this place, and said nothing about continuing my journey.
+He invariably ran his animal up the hills, and deliberately walked him down.
+When angry at his unoffending beast, he showered upon his head a variety of oaths, which might be translated as follows: "infernal hog!" "black toad!" and "hellish dog!" and yet, when the animal was about to drop to the ground from fatigue and heat, he would caress him, and do every thing in his power to restore the animal and ease his own conscience.

+I first employed this man to bring me to this place, and 222 said nothing about continuing my journey.
 On ascertaining, however, that I was bound further down the St. Lawrence, he volunteered his services, and I employed him, although he had informed his wife that he would positively return on the night of the day he left her.
 I retained him in my employ for two days, and was particularly struck with the anxiety he manifested concerning the disappointment of his wife.
-He alluded to the impropriety of his conduct at least a dozen times, and usually added, "But you give me plenty money (it was only six dollars for taking me forty miles), and I will buy something pretty for my wife, which will make her very glad-I guess she won't be sorry."
-I asked him what it was that he intended to purchase, and his answer was, "some ribbon, a pair of scissors, with some needles, and a calico dress."
-Who can deny that it is pleasant to study the sunshine of the human heart "by which we live?"
+He alluded to the impropriety of his conduct at least a dozen times, and usually added: "But you give me plenty of money, (it was only six dollars for taking me forty miles,) and I will buy something pretty for my wife, which will make her very glad-I guess she won't be sorry."
+I asked him what it was that he intended to purchase, and his answer was, "some riband, a pair of scissors, with some needles, and a calico dress."
+Who can deny that it is not pleasant to study the sunshine of the human heart, "by which we live?"

 The Habitans profess the Roman Catholic religion with much zeal.
-Among them, I believe, may be found many worthy Christians; but they manifest their religious devotion in many peculiar ways.
-They are fond of social intercourse, and spend a goodly portion of their time in visiting each other.
-They reluctantly establish themselves beyond the sound of a chapel bell, and I positively believe that they spend more than half of their time in performing mass and horse racing.
-The Sabbath is their great holiday, and always decidedly the noisiest day in the week.
+Among them I believe may be found many worthy Christians; but they manifest their religious devotion in many peculiar ways.
+They are fond of social intercourse, and spend a great portion of their time in visiting each other.
+They reluctantly establish themselves beyond the sound of a chapel bell, and I positively believe that they spend more than half of their time in performing mass and in horse-racing.

+The Sabbath is their great holiday, and always decidedly the noisiest day of the week.
 Their general deportment, however, is inoffensive, and often highly praiseworthy.
-They are seldom guilty of committing atrocious crimes, and do not often engage in the personal conflicts which are so prevalent in the United States.
-They treat all men with kindness, and in their language and manners, are remarkably polite.
-The little girl, playing with her doll in her father's door, would think her conduct highly improper should she omit to drop you a courtesy as you passed along; and even the rude boy, when playing ball, or driving his team, invariably takes off his hat to salute the traveller.
+They are seldom guilty of committing atrocious crimes, and do not often engage in personal conflicts, which are so prevalent in the United States.
+They treat all men with kindness, and in their language and manners are remarkably polite.
+The little girl, playing with her doll in her father's door, would think her conduct highly improper should she omit to drop you a courtesy as you passed along; and even the rude boy, when playing ball or driving his team, invariably takes off his hat to salute the traveller.